 Steelheads and Salmon

-Trout are not the only game fish which can be caught in braided rivers, many have healthy runs of steelheads and salmon.
+Trout are not the only game fish that can be caught in braided rivers, many have healthy runs of steelheads and salmon.
 The salmon often rest up at the bottom of deep pools, before pushing on upwards on their spawning runs.

 How to Fish for Trout in a Braided River